WrenParker/ply/README.md

 - output/Chapter1_sorted.csv - Comma separated value file of the sorted index of chapter 1
 - output/Chapter3.csv - Comma separated value file of the index of chapter 3
 - output/Chapter3_sorted.csv - Comma separated value file of the sorted index of chapter 3
-- example screenshots/example_screenshot1.png - Example screenshot of the terminal output for chapter 3
+- example screenshots/Assignment1_example_screenshot1.png - Example screenshot of the terminal output for chapter 3
-- example screenshots/example_screenshot2.png - Example screenshot of the terminal output for chapter 3 sorted
+- example screenshots/Assignment1_example_screenshot2.png - Example screenshot of the terminal output for chapter 3 sorted
+- Assignment Documents/assign01-CS410-2020lexkwiciselandicsaga.doc - Given description for Assignment 1

 ### Program #2
 - WrenParkerCalc.py - Python source code for the calculat'r
 - grammar.txt - the grammars for the calculator (also can be found in the source code to see how they're used)
+- example screenshots/Assignment2_part1.png - Shows the Results of the example given for part 1
+- example screenshots/Assignment2_part2.png - Shows the Results of the example given for part 2
+- Assignment Documents/CS410programmingassgnment2yaccandCOBOLarithmeticexpressions.odt - Given description for Assignment 2

 ## Installation Instructions